Photograph shows eleven original staff members of Microsoft in 1978.

 Among other projects, Gordon served as Microsoft’s chief architect for the development of the infamous OS/2 operating system and stayed with the company longer than any of the other staffers pictured above (with the exception of Bill Gates himself), finally leaving in 1993 to escape the day-to-day tech bustle and enjoy life.
 He has reportedly contributed a substantial portion of the money he acquired during his tenure at Microsoft to various environmental causes.

-Steve Wood (top row, left): Steve Wood was Microsoft’s first married employee, a Stanford graduate with a master’s degree who was hired in 1976 to help create a Microsoft version of FORTRAN.
+- Steve Wood (top row, left): Steve Wood was Microsoft’s first married employee, a Stanford graduate with a master’s degree who was hired in 1976 to help create a Microsoft version of FORTRAN.
 Later, when Steve was serving as Microsoft’s office manager, his wife Marla joined the company as a clerical worker, eventually taking over all of Microsoft’s bookkeeping chores after Miriam Lubow stayed behind when the firm relocated from New Mexico to Washington.
-Steve and Marla both left Microsoft in 1980 (as detailed above); in 1996, Steve Wood founded Wireless Services Corp., a company that produces communications software for wireless carriers.
+Steve and Marla both left Microsoft in 1980 (as detailed above); in 1996, Steve Wood founded Wireless Services Corp. (now SinglePoint), a mobile messaging company.